 Figure 1 | Nutrient content of tropical whole small fish in different processing forms.
 A) Nutrient density of different processing forms of wild-caught small fish species.
 Nutrient density (%) is the combined contribution to Nutrient Reference Values (NRV) for young children (0.5-5 y) from a 9 g portion (maximum = 900%).
+B) Contribution of a 9 g portion to NRV for selected species.
+Radar plots show contribution between 0-100%, coloured by processing type.
 C) 9 g portion of sun-dried Rastrineobola argentea (dagaa/mukene/omena), with maize meal and green vegetables.
-D) Change in nutrient concentration from fresh fish to a processed form, accounting for water loss.
-Black points show mean values ± 2 S.E.M and underlying points are fish samples coloured by each drying process.
-Values were capped at 200%, indicating samples with significantly more nutrient or contaminant than would be expected from water evaporation.
-Fig. S2 shows the NRV for each species and processing form.
+Figs. S1 and S3 show the NRV for each species and processing form.
 NRV values were averaged for children 0.5-5 years old, for a portion of 9 g and nutrient density of calcium, iodine, iron, selenium, zinc, omega-3 fatty acids (EPA + DHA), and vitamins A, B12 and D. Nutrient density estimates for ‘fresh’, unprocessed fish were based on a dried fish portion, which is typically smaller than a fresh portion.

 Processing of fish by sun-drying and smoking concentrates essential nutrients into smaller, shelf-stable portions, such that all dried fish forms had a higher nutrient density than fresh fish, for equivalent portion sizes (Fig. 1).
 However, dried and fresh fish contributions to NRV varied between nutrients, whereby a fresh fish portion must be, on average, four times larger than dried fish to provide a source of minerals for young children (23 g vs 6 g, respectively), but 50% smaller to be a source of vitamins (15 g vs 28 g) (Fig. S2).
 These differences reflect the combined effect of both degradation (e.g., nutrient denaturation through heat) and concentration of nutrients (e.g., through water evaporation) during drying processes.
 Water content of dried samples varied between 8-53% (72-81% in fresh samples), indicating the concentration of nutrients through drying varied between sun-dried, smoked, and powdered samples.
-After correcting dried fish nutrient concentrations for this water loss, we found that drying degraded vitamins and omega-3 fatty acids (40-80% decrease in concentration) more than calcium, iodine, selenium, and zinc (4-27% decrease) (Fig. 1D).
+After correcting dried fish nutrient concentrations for this water loss, we found that drying degraded vitamins and omega-3 fatty acids (40-80% decrease in concentration) more than calcium, iodine, selenium, and zinc (4-27% decrease) (Fig. 2B).
 Some samples increased in concentration after drying (and correcting for water loss), particularly iron (+60%), cadmium (+37%), and lead (+197%), suggesting unmeasured effects of processing (e.g., contamination), or varying environmental influences on the metal content of individual fishes, requiring further research to untangle.

+Figure 2 | A) Contribution of the average dried fish to NRV for children (0.5-5 y) for different portion sizes (1-25 g) (mean across species and sun-dried, smoked, powder, fried forms).
+Points on the dashed horizontal line indicate the portion that classifies dried fish as a nutrient source (≥ 15% NRV), relative to average portion size of 9 g (red line).
+See Fig. S2 for adult women NRV.
+B) Change in nutrient concentration from fresh fish to a dried form, accounting for water loss.
+Black points show mean values ± 2 S.E.M and underlying points are fish samples coloured by each drying process.
+Values were capped at 200%, indicating samples with significantly more nutrient or contaminant than would be expected from water evaporation.